Lloyds Bank Equity Release Free Valuation – 4.89% APR

 Tough-to-finance property titles can include grade ll Listed houses (grade C in Scotland and B2 in Northern Ireland), properties with a large number/scale of outbuildings, grades l and ll* Listed Buildings in England & Wales (Grades A and B in Scotland; A, B+ and B1 in Northern Ireland), properties that have solar farms or a large number of wind turbines on the land and properties with mobile phone masts which are within influencing distance of the house.

-Tough-to-mortgage property titles include properties built on contaminated land, properties close to mining works, areas of landfill, areas of recent flooding or subsidence, properties with boundary disputes or where planning applications have not been applied correctly, asbestos construction, and concrete panel houses.
+Tough-to-mortgage property titles include properties built on contaminated land, properties near mining works, areas of landfill, areas of recent flooding or subsidence, properties with boundary disputes, properties where planning applications have not been applied correctly, asbestos construction, and concrete panel houses.

 How much can I release?